 A Spanish saying wisely notes, "The fish dies because of its mouth."
 Trump has provided the enemy something with which they can play forever.
 It will be even harder now for him to get his message out.
 The hostile media will talk only of this, making his crude words far worse than they are in fact.
 Is this the death knell for the Trump campaign?
 Is it going to turn away supporters or those who were considering supporting him?
 I don't know.
 Perhaps.
 Can he pivot to more important issues?
 I hope he tries, but . . . at a minimum he should apologize to his wife, kids, and Mike Pence.

 The debate tomorrow will be critical.
-While I have doubts that the "moderators" and left-wing media will let this rest--and who knows what else they have queued up for the coming four weeks--Trump, nevertheless, will have to handle it with calm and grace, and keep bringing the conversation around to the disaster that looms for our nation and a civilization if the same old corruptocrats get re-elected.
+While I have doubts that the "moderators" and left-wing media will not let this rest--and who knows what else they have queued up for the coming four weeks?--Trump, nevertheless, will have to handle it with calm and grace, and keep bringing the conversation around to the disaster that looms for our nation and a civilization if the same old corruptocrats get re-elected.
 He is paying the price for defying the bipartisan elite.
-I guess those who switch their vote to Hillary because of The Donald tape, will have the satisfaction of knowing that if she wins our borders and economy will collapse, our foreign policy will be a disaster, and terrorists will pour, but, at least, she did not say a "bad" word on tape.
+I guess those who switch their vote to Hillary because of The Donald tape, will have the satisfaction of knowing that if she wins our borders and economy will collapse, our foreign policy will be a disaster, and terrorists will pour in, but, at least, she did not say a "bad" word on tape.